 If I click into the first formula cell, I can see that it's using the CONVERT function to convert 3 pounds to grams.
 There's no references in this formula, so this is just a one-off conversion.

-In C11, we see a formula that references the 3 cells above.
+In cell C11, we see a formula that refers to the 3 cells above.
 The formula is dividing the cost of $15.00 by the number of grams in C9, to get a cost per gram, then multiplying that by the 11 grams needed to make one cup of coffee.

-From the perspective of cell C11, the three cells above are called Precedents, because they contribute the formula's result.
+From the perspective of cell C11, the three cells above are called Precedents, because they directly contribute to the result in C11.
 A precedent can be either direct or indirect.
 Direct precedents contribute directly and indirect precedents aren't used directly in the formula, but they are used by a cell that is used in the formula.